 Research - Myopia and Visual Optics research within the College of Nursing and Health Sciences, Flinders University

-Higher Degree Research Contact Officer for the College of Nursing and Health Sciences
+Higher Degree Research Contact Officer, College of Nursing and Health Sciences

 Member of the Internationl Myopia Institute (IMI)